God of War II: Reception

-Regarded as one of the best PlayStation 2 and action games of all time, God of War II received "universal acclaim", according to review aggregator Metacritic.
+God of War II received "universal acclaim" from critics, according to review aggregator website Metacritic.
+The game is regarded as one of the best PlayStation 2 and action games of all time.
 It has been praised for its story and improvements over its predecessor, such as gameplay and graphics.
 Chris Roper of IGN said that God of War II is "one of gaming's most intense and engaging experiences available."
 He said it "is practically devoid" of the minor flaws of the original, citing an example that players can now quickly navigate wall climbing, such as being able to vertically slide down walls.
 Furthering his praise of the gameplay, he said that it is one of the most "polished and refined experiences...in gaming."
 Although he said that the combat mechanics were practically identical to the original, he had no complaints, stating it is "for good reason as it was already perfect the first time out."

 Kristan Reed of Eurogamer said that "God of War II sports one of the most satisfyingly honed game designs we've ever come across."
 He said that it would not overwhelm players and that it motivates them to improve their skills.
 He said that the balance "always feels spot-on," and the "learning curve is just right," adding that the magic attacks are more useful than those in God of War.
 He also said that God of War II's gameplay, like the original, "finds a comfortable middle ground" between hardcore and casual players.
 Alex Navarro of GameSpot praised the pace of the game and the puzzle designs, and said the "scale of some of the levels is unbelievably massive."
 He also said that the story is interesting because it is more about what happens around Kratos, than what happens to him.
 Matt Leone of 1UP said that the strongest aspect "is how it excels as both a story and an action game," and it is the story that "allows the game to feel like a true sequel."
 Roper praised the scale of the levels, as well as the variety in environments, in comparison to the original installment, and said the art direction is "once again absolutely outstanding."